Selling a house

 any extra costs for a leasehold property

-If you’re buying a property, as well as selling, you'll normally use the same solicitor for both transactions.
+If you’re buying a property and selling, you'll often use the same solicitor for both transactions.
 This means you’ll pay more for their services.

 There’s normally no tax to pay if you’re selling the home you live in, known as your main residence.

-But if you’re selling a second property, you may have to pay Capital Gains Tax (link to CGT guide).
+But if you’re selling a second property, you may have to pay Capital Gains Tax.

 How long does it take to sell a house?